aritzLizoain/CNN-Image-Segmentation/README.md

 * **Function**: creates simulated images.
 Parameters such as number of images, elements, noise, glowing, etc. can be defined.
 Images are saved to the saving path; arrays containing the predefined pixel intensity values are saved.<br/>
 Testing and training images can be created.
-There is no need to create training and validating images on different folders.
-The model automatically shuffles all images and creates a validation split (with the defined size) when training.
+There is no need to create a validation dataset.
+The model automatically shuffles all images and creates a validation split in the training process.

 <p align="center">
 <img src="https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Example_Images/Simulated_CCD_Image.png" width="400"/>